-The Museum has received a fresh stock of the Alabama Bicentennial Past Ports.
+The Alabama Bicentennial Past Ports are still available.
 They are a commpendium of historic destinations in each of Alabama's 67 counties, featuring hisotrical and cultural sites and events.
 Each Past Port also fea tures original artwork depicting the State's rich heritage.

 Stop in and get one – they are only $10.00/each.

 Visit the BCMM Facebook Page

 We have an active group of FaceBook® followers, and we invite everyone to drop in from time to time.
 It's also a source of additional information about the early families who settled Blount County, as well of the County's history and heritage.